CorentinDeBoisset/bolt/README.md

 # Localci

-Local-CI is an orchestrator to execute complex CI jobs locally.
+Local-CI is an orchestrator to execute complex jobs locally.

 ## ❯ Installation steps